Harsha-Sampangi/savr-ai/README.md

 SAVR-AI: AI-Powered Smart Attendance System
 SAVR-AI is a modern, full-stack web application designed to eliminate the daily inefficiency of manual attendance tracking in educational institutions.
-It leverages the power of AI-powered face recognition to create a seamless, accurate, and instantaneous attendance system from a single classroom photo.
+It leverages the power of AI-powered face recognition to create a seamless, accurate, and instantaneous attendance system from a single classroom photo and video (Though the CCTV camer).

 📸 Project Showcase